suwebdev/wats-lab-faq/first-question.md

 `clip < ~/.ssh/id_rsa.pub`

+If the `clip` command is not installed you can list the file to the console and then copy the contents into your buffer with ctrl-c/cmd-c.
+The `cat` command will list the file to the console.

+`cat ~/.ssh/id_rsa.pub`

 You can also open the file with a text editor and copy the content into the buffer if you have trouble with the `clip` command.

 Next, go to your Github account online and click on your photo.
 This will reveal a dropdown selection where you should select **Settings**.